-It may help to realize that most people feel a bit unsure when talking up new people.
+It may help to realize that most people feel a bit unsure when talking to new people.
 And while you might think they would reach out to you if they wanted to be your buddy, they might be thinking the same.
 So, next time, encourage yourself to go for it.
 Even if you feel a bit awkward at first, the payoff could be a new friend.

-What Skills Are Important for Making Friends?
+What Skills Are Important For Making True Friends?

 You don’t need to do anything special to make a friend.
 All it takes is reaching out and talking to another person.
 Then, ask them to do something together or accept their invitation to hang out.
 Or you can simply put yourself in places and situations where friendships can naturally develop, such as by joining a swimming class, bowling league, or book club.